10 Free AI Programs for High School Students

 Location: Virtual

-The AI4ALL Open Learning Program offers a unique opportunity for high school students worldwide to engage deeply with artificial intelligence through a self-paced, project-based learning model.
-The program is designed to be inclusive, aiming to introduce students, especially those from underrepresented groups, to AI and its potential for social impact.
+The AI4ALL Open Learning Program allows high school students worldwide to explore artificial intelligence through a self-paced, project-based learning model.
+The program aims to introduce students, especially those from underrepresented groups, to AI and its potential for social impact.
 The curriculum aligns with various standards: NGSS Engineering, ISTE, Common Core ELA/Literacy, and CSTA standards.
+You will work on projects that tackle real-world problems using AI, understanding the technical aspects and ethical implications of AI.

 Location: Virtual